statisticalbiotechnology/bibook/bibook/pairwise/needleman.md

 :align: left
 :width: 50%

-Initialization of the gap penalty matrix for the Needleman-Wunsch algorithm, using using Equation {eq}`nw-init`.
+Initialization of the gap penalty matrix for the Needleman-Wunsch algorithm, using Equation {eq}`nw-init`.
 ```

 We then recursively fill in the other elements of the matrix in a row wise manner using Equation {eq}`nw-recursion`, as shown in {numref}`fig-nw-recursion`.